AI Visibility Report for “mentalhealthbenefitsutilizationstats”

 Key Takeaways for This Prompt

-Mental health treatment utilization has increased from 19% to 23% among adults between 2019-2022 according to population-level data.
+Mental health treatment utilization has increased from 19% to 23% among adults between 2019 and 2022, showing positive trends in care access.

-A significant gap exists between mental health benefit availability (97% of large employers offer benefits) and actual employee utilization (19-22%).
+A critical gap exists between mental health benefit coverage (97% of large employers) and actual utilization monitoring (only 22% track usage).

 Share Report